macrolit/record-keeper/README.md

 The project is not locked down to note-taking or archival centric workflows.

 However, it initially ships with a strong intended focus for yaml-markdown use-cases.
-Support for other parsing mechanisms can be easily integrated, such as JSON metadata support or platform migration or automation using tools like N8N.
+Support for other parsing mechanisms can be easily integrated, such as JSON metadata support, specific conversions for platform migration or for automation using tools like N8N.

 Since of it's modular agnosticism, the same workflow can also be realistically utilized for the following use cases: